jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 ## Attributes

 Attributes of a plot are modified through keyword arguments.
-The `Plots.jl` interface allows many aliases and has magic argument.
+The `Plots.jl` interface allows many aliases and has magic arguments.
 No attempt to cover all of these is made.

 ### Keyword arguments